 Kids with sensory needs often times have organization difficulties.
 Sensory inattention is a real thing!
 They are distracted by their body’s need for sensory integration and are challenged to focus on tasks at hand due difficulties with inattention.
+We explain in our resource on sensory processing disorder chart, the various aspects and nuances of sensory processing disorders.
+You’ll see how different each of us are when it comes to sensory needs and challenges.

 While sensory kids might have attention problems, typically developing kids are also learning to work with the distractions of multi-sensory input to focus on tasks.
 You might see visual inattention that causes a child to skip words when copying from a book.
 You might see them forget to put their homework folder in their backpack at the end of the school day.
 It’s kind of like a jumble of beads in where all of the colors are so distracting that it’s hard to pull out the ones that are most important.
 Then the beads spill and you’ve got a disorganized mess to deal with on top of everything else that needs to happen in your day.